All Episodes

 Jason in Elkton, Maryland.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.

-Hey, how are you doing, Rush?
+Hey, how you doing, Rush?

 Good.

-Mega Walmart Shopper, Republican Ditto's from Maryland.
+Mega Walmart shopper Republican dittos from Maryland.

 Thank you, sir.

-Um and I think the Democrats are kind of secretly going, wow, this is great.
+And I think the Democrats are kind of secretly going, wow, this is great.

-Uh uh that's your take?
+That's your take?

-Uh one of their f afraid of angering their base.
+One, they're afraid of angering their base.

 He praised Chavez for giving away this oil and said the United States could take a lesson from it.

-So you have a you uh you have a point.
+So you have a point.

-Uh uh I and I guess in the final analysis, Chavez is not considered an enemy by these guys on the Democrat side.
+I guess in the final analysis, Chavez is not considered an enemy by these guys on the Democrat side.

 His comment that the U.S. is the greatest threat lurking over our planet is similarly ridiculous.

-I gotta go.
+I got to go.

-We'll be back and you leftists amuse me out there.
+You leftists amuse me out there.

 The guest list was the B list.